The Legend of Modern Day Pizza Is Re-Written

 But our story is about the historical start of modern pizza in America.
 Who made the first pizza in America and who opened the first pizza parlor?

-The modern pizza began in the mid 1800s.
-Dough would be brushed with olive oil, quickly baked with tomato sauce where chemistry performs artful magic.
+The modern pizza began in the mid-1800s.
+The dough would be brushed with olive oil, quickly baked with tomato sauce where chemistry performs artful magic.
 You may think That is the recipe that crossed the Atlantic to lower Manhattan’s Little Italy.
 Actually our modern pizza evolved from tomato pies, no cheese.
-Cheese didn’t come until after the second world war.
+The cheese didn’t come until after the second world war.
 These pizza pies were more pie than pizza.

 The closest pizza today to resemble the pizza in the United States around 1900 is tomato pie.
 If you want a good idea of what a turn of the century tomato pie tastes like, you’ll have to visit Serpe’s bakery in Wilmington Delaware.
 This writer can tell you the taste is stunning.
 One bite takes me back to age seven when my mother would pick up a few slices after work and offer them as a treat.
 You eat them cold or at room temperature.